franciscorafart/learning-notes/comptia/a+/external-QA.md

 - Network equipment designed for general use is generally set up to avoid licensed channels used by licensed entities and government.

-- Virtualization and TPM: Many virtual machine hosts require TPM to be enabled, for fucntinos like secure boot and hardware-based encryption.
+- Virtualization and TPM: Many virtual machine hosts require TPM to be enabled, for functions like secure boot and hardware-based encryption.

 - Webcams can only be accessed by one application at a time.
 If it doesn't work, first step is closing other applications that might be using it.